Naquin stars as Reds pound Pirates for 4th straight win

 Cincinnati left-hander Wade Miley (1-0) pitched six scoreless innings in his first start of the year.
 He allowed two hits, struck out six and walked one.

-Miley was limited to six appearances last season due to two separate stints on the injured list and battled a hamstring issue during spring training.
+Miley was limited to six appearances last season due to two separate stints on the injured list.

+“I just tried to work fast,” Miley said.
+“The way we’re swinging the bats, I wanted to get them off the field as quick as possible.”

 Naquin got the scoring started by launching Trevor Cahill’s fourth pitch of the game an estimated 454 feet for his first career leadoff homer.